vgeorgescu0/cpsc471project1/README.md

 - VS Code

 **How to execute:**
-- Unzip file
+- Unzip into folder of choice
-- Open the folder on Visual Studios Code
+- Open the root folder on IDE of choice (Pycharm, VS Code, etc)
-- Open terminal
+- Open terminal and "cd server"
-- Run serv.py by typing "py serv.py" in terminal(Be sure you're in the server directory)
+- Run serv.py by typing "py serv.py" in terminal
+- Open a second terminal (split to right) and "cd client"
-- Next, run cli.py by typing "py cli.py" in terminal(Be sure you're in the client directory)
+- Next, run cli.py by typing "py cli.py" in terminal
-- Use commands such as get, put, ls, and quit
+- Use commands such as get 'filename', put 'filename', ls, and quit

+**OPTIONAL**
+- Can add custom arguments to server to include a port number by typing 'py serv.py SERVERPORT' or server name and port on client by typing 'py cli.py SERVERNAME SERVERPORT'.
+If no arguments provided, will default to 'localhost' and port 1234